iAmMe27/WoD/CommonIssues.md

 ![Crosshair](img/HUDImmersiveHud.png)

 You will likely have to save and load your game again to refresh the UI and make the change appear.

-### Quests

-#### Nick Valentine won't talk to me about a missing child!
-You forgot to investigate Vault 111 first.
-You have to do this in order to kickstart the main quest.

 ## Additions